Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Related Literature

-The work of \cite{KeskinZeevi2014} is the most relevant to our paper.
-They consider dynamic pricing with an unknown linear demand model, studying an important question of how knowing an \textit{exact} point of the demand curve in advance helps reducing the optimal regret.
-Depending on whether the seller knows this exact point or not (i.e., the exact expected demand under a single price), they prove that the best achievable regret is $\Theta(\log T)$ and $\widetilde \Theta(\sqrt{T})$ respectively.
-Compared with their work, the \texttt{OPOD} problem studied in our paper seems more relevant to practice, and is more general in theory.
-Practically, while firms will never know the true expected demand under a given price exactly (which requires infinitely many demand observations), they usually have some pre-existing historical data (which are finitely many) before the online learning starts.
-Theoretically, the results in \cite{KeskinZeevi2014} (for the single-product setting) can be viewed as a special case of our results when $\sigma=0$, $n=0$ or $\sigma=0$, $n=\infty$, and $\delta=\Theta(1)$, with an additional strong assumption that $\delta$ is lower bounded by a \textit{known} constant (as their algorithms for the case of $\sigma=0,n=\infty$ rely on this knowledge).
-Since $\delta$ is completely unknown and can be arbitrarily small in reality (and in our problem), their algorithms and regret bounds cannot be extended to our setting.
+\cite{KeskinZeevi2014} is the most relevant paper to this work.
+The authors consider dynamic pricing with an unknown linear demand model, studying an important question of how knowing an \textit{exact} point at the demand curve (i.e., the exact expected demand under a single price) in advance helps reduce the optimal regret.
+Depending on whether the seller knows this exact point or not, they prove that the best achievable regret is $\Theta(\log T)$ and $\widetilde \Theta(\sqrt{T})$ respectively.
+Compared with their work, the \texttt{OPOD} problem studied in this paper seems more relevant to practice, and is more general in theory.
+Practically, while firms will never know the true expected demand under a given price exactly (which requires infinitely many demand observations), they usually have some pre-existing offline data (which are finitely many) prior to the online learning process.
+Theoretically, the results in \cite{KeskinZeevi2014} (for the single-product setting) can be viewed as two special cases of our results when (i) $n=0$; and (ii) $\sigma=0$, $n=\infty$, and $\delta=\Theta(1)$, with an additional assumption that $\delta$ is lower bounded by a \textit{known} constant (as their algorithms for case (ii) rely on this knowledge).
+Since $\delta$ is completely unknown and can be small in our setting (and in reality), their algorithms and analysis do not apply here.
 In fact, the principle of our algorithm design and the approach of our regret analysis are very different from theirs.